 This initiative is mandatory should we hope to stop the worst effects of climate change; however, for the climate skeptics, there are vast benefits beyond saving the planet.
 This initiative is also the fix for our economic woes, as the work needing to be done to integrate a renewable energy economy requires skilled workers, and somewhere in the order of 500,000 new jobs would be created were we to full transition to renewable energy in the next 25 years.

 Widespread adoption of solar technology is also necessary for the democratization of energy, and the increase of equity and justice for populations who have disproportionately suffered from the effects of the climate crisis.
-As part of our mission to grow solar, we also need to grow access to solar to communities of color, indigenous communities, and other underserved populations who have been disproportionately disadvantaged by the fossil fuel based economy.
+We also need to grow solar access for communities of color, indigenous communities, and other underserved populations who have been disproportionately disadvantaged by our fossil fuel based economy.

 The more our states turn to locally produced solar energy to power our homes, businesses, schools, and neighborhoods, the more we can spread the environmental and economic benefits of solar to underrepresented and low-and-moderate income communities.
 Going solar supports the intersectional movements of environmentalism and social justice, in your community and beyond.